ahmedaman120/DOM-Tree/README.md

 The API is as follows:

             public class Tree {
             public Tree(Scanner sc)                       //Initializes a new scanner with which to build tree in build() public void build()                           //Recursively builds tree (also implemented iteratively with stack) public void replaceTag(String old, String new) //replaces all occurrences of old with new public void boldRow (int row)                 //Recursively bold the entire specified row public void removeTag(String tag)             //Recursively removes all instances of tag.
 See assignment for more details public void addTag(String word, String tag) // Recursively Adds tag to all instances of word public String getHTML()                      //Return HTML representation of tree

-Once the tree is built, the following methods are implemented upon the tree:

-       build(): Builds tree from input HTML file.
-             This method was implemented both recurisevly and iteratively (using a Stack)

-       replaceTag(): Replaces all occurrences of one tag with another.
-Only sensible replacements are accepted removeTag(): Deletes all occurrences of a tag Category 1 (p, em, and b tags): Tag is deleted from tree, with the child moving up one level

-             Category 2 (ol or ul tags): Tag is deleted from tree.
-All <li> tags are removed and converted to p tags boldRow(): Boldfaces a given row of a table.
-Every column must have <b> tag attached (single tag does not suffice) addTag(): Add tag around all instances of a taggable word

 The project was completed on March 23rd 2015